JoannaBroniarek/House-Prices-Advanced-Regression-Techniques/README.md

 2. Removing outliers : GrLivArea more than 4500.
 3. Improving values like Year more than 2017.
 4. Handling missing numerical values:
-a.
-LotFrontage according to median in specific Neighborhood
+  + LotFrontage according to median in specific Neighborhood
-b.
-With constant = 0 for :
+  + With constant = 0 for :
 ['BsmtFinSF1', 'BsmtFinSF2', 'BsmtFullBath', 'BsmtHalfBath', "MasVnrArea"]
-c.
-The rest of numerical columns (apart from point 5) with median.
+  + The rest of numerical columns (apart from point 5) with median.
 5. Transformation of some numerical features that are actually categorical:
 ['MSSubClass', 'OverallCond’]
 6. Handling missing categorical values. (specific for each feature)
 7. Transformation of skewed features:
-a.
-SalePrice – log transformation
+  + SalePrice – log transformation
-b.
-Other features with skeweness > 0.5 using BoxCox transformation
+  + Other features with skeweness > 0.5 using BoxCox transformation
-8. Transformation some categorical features (with specific order) into numerical
+  + Transformation some categorical features (with specific order) into numerical

 **Feature Engineering:**